Baja Ultimate Whale Expedition

 This is not your average whale-watching tour—it’s a once-in-a-lifetime marine safari across Baja’s most wildlife-rich waters.
 Over the course of 8 days, you’ll encounter multiple whale species in three distinct regions: humpbacks off Cabo, the elusive blue whales near Loreto, and the famously friendly gray whales of San Ignacio Lagoon.

-You’ll travel in comfort and style—swimming with whale sharks, snorkeling with sea lions, and staying in a luxury tented camp and aboard a private 116-ft expedition yacht.
+We’ll travel in comfort and style—swimming with whale sharks, snorkeling with sea lions, and staying in a luxury tented camp and aboard a private 116-ft expedition yacht.
 From the calm lagoons to the open Sea of Cortez, every day is filled with breathtaking encounters, warm hospitality, and moments that connect you deeply with nature.
 It’s remote, it’s wild—and yes, it’s fancy.

 If you’re an adventure seeker or a nature lover, our 8-day Baja whale watching tour is designed for those who want to witness the majesty of blue whales, humpback whales, and gray whale mothers with their calves up close in one of the most biodiverse regions on Earth.
 This trip offers the perfect mix of whale watching, snorkeling, and luxury adventure in Baja’s Sea of Cortez—no scuba gear required.